alejandrorgijon/plada_package/README.md

 8 mOTU_007 d__Bacteria p__Cyanobacteria    c__Cyanobacteriia      o__PCC-6307         f__Cyanobiaceae      g__Vulcanococ… s__Vul…
 ```

-To use `taxabu()` we just need to provide a dataframe with the correct format, and call the dataframe using the function:
+To use `taxabu()` we just need to provide call the dataframe using the function:
 ```
 > taxabu(some_bacteria)
   Taxonomic_level Count